YanzhouWang/530_707_Independent_Project/README.md

 Contains the URDF of a plain UR5 with a needle attached at its tool0 link.

 ## ur5_needle_moveit_config
-Companion MoveIt! package for ur5_needle_description, traj_visualization_plugin, and the dependent packages display_trajectory_msgs and display_trajectory_msgs_converter.
-The demo.launch file is modified such that display_trajectory_msg_converter node is launched and remapped to the correct topic.
+Companion MoveIt! package for ur5_needle_description, traj_visualization_plugin, needle_planner_manager, display_trajectory_msgs and display_trajectory_msgs_converter.
+The demo.launch file is modified such that display_trajectory_msg_converter node is launched and remapped to the correct topic, and the default planning library is set to use the custom library.
 The config file is also modified to look for traj_visualization_plugin upon launch.

 ## path_generator (REMOVED)
 A node that requires a planning environment (MoveIt! and a robot) and visualizes the planned path for a specific link of the robot in RViz.
 The topic needs to be remapped to whichever topic that returns the planned path in message type moveit_msg/DisplayTrajectory.
 Upon initialization, the node asks for the Root link (usually world, base, or base_link) of the kinematic chain, then the EE link of the kinematic chain, which is the link of interest and does not have to be the actual end effector.
 In RViz, simply add a Path display and subsribe to the correct topic (/ee_path by default) to visualize the planned path.
 Every time a planning request is sent and a solution is found, the path should appear on the screen.